-Compensation paid in any form is taxable wages (unless specifically excluded, such as expense reimbursements).
+Compensation paid in any form is taxable wages (unless specifically excluded, such as expense reimbursements or employee moving expenses).
 Some common types of payment in kind are; housing, meals, merchandise discounts, transportation, employee contest prizes, personal use of a company car and club memberships.
 This list is not all-inclusive.

 The tax status of the following types of payment in kind changed effective January 1, 1993.